Stand with Ukraine. Fight for freedom and democracy

 Text field block

 WordPress registration form is all about the input data.
-So Text Field is, therefore, a very functional feature.
+Therefore, a Text Field is a multi-functional feature.
 Let’s take a closer look at its settings.

-• Field Label — a name that acknowledges the user about the type of needed information.
-As an example, it can represent a Username, Password, or any other data;
+• FIELD LABEL — a name that informs the user about the type of needed information.
+As an example, it can represent a “Username,” “Password,” or any other data;

-• Form field name — a slug name that becomes an ID.
-Traditionally, it can replicate or correspond to the Field Label.
-It should comply with all the requirements, containing only Latin lower case letters, numbers, hyphens, and underscores.
-Another rule is not to use spaces, so if you need to write more than one word, you can divide them with hyphens or underscores;
+• FORM FIELD NAME — a slug name that becomes an ID.
+It can replicate or correspond to the FIELD LABEL.
+It should comply with all the requirements, containing only Latin lowercase letters, numbers, hyphens, and underscores.
+Another rule is to avoid spaces.
+Use hyphens and underscores to divide words logically;

-• Field Description — supplemental information that will appear under the field.
-This description should be about what users need to write in the field;
+• FIELD DESCRIPTION — supplemental information that will appear under the field.
+This description should provide instructions on what users should enter into the field;

-• Min and Max length — specify the number of characters that can be put in the field;
+• MIN LENGTH and MAX LENGTH — specify the number of characters that can be put in the field;

-• Set Input Mask — change the default input format into the specific one, pick a Mask Type, its Visibility, and Placeholder.
+• Set Input Mask — change the default input format into the specific one, pick a MASK TYPE, MASK VISIBILITY, and MASK PLACEHOLDER.

 • Add Prev Page Button — enable it if Form Break Field is used.
 It lets a user return to the previous page;

-• Field Visibility — make this field visible to all, only to logged in or not-logged users;
+• FIELD VISIBILITY — choose to make this field visible to all, only to logged-in or not-logged users;

-• CSS Class Name — type in a CSS class name to pull off style from the customizer.
+• CSS CLASS NAME — type in a CSS class name to target the field with CSS.

 Select field block

 This block lets the user choose from the diverse drop-down menu options.
-The selection proposed by this layout is Country, but you can change it or delete this block if you don’t need it.
+The selection proposed by this layout is a list of countries, but you can change the options of this block or delete it.

-Let’s begin editing from the block’s settings.
-They are practically the same as the Text Field Settings.
+Finally, proceed to edit the block’s settings.
+They are practically the same as the Text Field settings.
 You can read about them earlier in this tutorial.

-Submitting a WordPress form is the final and the most crucial thing in the registration.
-Editing this button will take just a couple of minutes.
+Submitting a WordPress form is the final and the most crucial action during the registration.
+Editing button for this function will take just a couple of minutes.

 The settings of the button repeat some of the Text Field block settings.
 You can return to their description in this tutorial.